Prukutu/AOES-CLIM-Python-and-Prog/_episodes/02-numpy.md

 that output is the data we just loaded.
 By default,
 only a few rows and columns are shown
-(with `...` to omit elements when displaying big arrays).
+(with `...` to skip elements when displaying big arrays).
 Note that, to save space when displaying NumPy arrays, Python does not show us trailing zeros, so `1.0` becomes `1.`.

 > ## Importing libraries with shortcuts
 >
 > In this lesson we use the `import numpy` [syntax]({{ page.root }}/reference/#syntax) to import NumPy.
-> However, shortcuts such as `import numpy as np` are frequently used.
-Importing NumPy this way means that after the
+> However, shortcut names for imported libraries, functions or methods such as `import numpy as np` are frequently used.
+> Importing NumPy this way means that after the
 > inital import, rather than writing `numpy.loadtxt(...)`, you can now write `np.loadtxt(...)`.
 Some
 > people prefer this as it is quicker to type and results in shorter lines of code - especially for libraries
 > with long names!
 You will frequently see Python code online using a NumPy function with `np`, and it's
 > because they've used this shortcut.
 It makes no difference which approach you choose to take, but you must be
 > consistent as if you use `import numpy as np` then `numpy.loadtxt(...)` will not work, and you must use `np.loadtxt(...)`
 > instead.
 Because of this, when working with other people it is important you agree on how libraries are imported.
+>
+> For a more thorough tutorial on the various ways of importing Python libraries, see
+> <a href="https://realpython.com/absolute-vs-relative-python-imports/">this article</a> at
+> <a href="https://realpython.com">RealPython.com</a>.
+RealPython.com is a great resource for Python users at any level
+> of expertise, with guides and tutorials written by the people who develop and maintain the Python language.
 {: .callout}

-Our call to `numpy.loadtxt` read our file but didn't save the data in memory.
+Our call to `numpy.loadtxt` read our file but didn't save the results.
 To do that,
 we need to assign the array to a variable.
 In a similar manner to how we assign a single value to a variable, we can also assign an array of values to a variable using the same syntax.